-Michael and Karen Lauer are officially sponsoring an asylum-seeker and this is week six of their journey.
+Michael and Karen Lauer have officially been sponsoring an asylum-seeker since November 10, 2018.
 Asylum-seekers cannot be released from detention without U.S. citizen sponsors.
 Homeland Security has approved Michael and Karen as sponsors.

 The Iowa Sanctuary Movement (ISM), of which First Unitarian is a part, is currently helping two families (two mothers and two children) who are in Des Moines seeking asylum.
 Individual members of the faith communities that make up the Iowa Sanctuary Movement may wish to contribute.
 Financial donations may be made to a special Iowa Sanctuary Movement account at First Unitarian.
 Make checks out to First Unitarian and write ISM Asylum Support on the memo line.
 For additional ways to help, contact Lynn Howard, ISM Family Sponsorship Coordinator, at firstname.lastname@example.org.